drallieiv/KinanCity/KinanCity-core/README.md

 * `-t <12>` or `-thread <12>` to change the number of thread to 12 (default 5)
 * `-npc` or `-noProxyCheck` will skip proxy check step at startup
 * `-nl` or `-noLimit` will remove the policy that limits to 5 accounts per IP per 10 minutes

+# Configuration File :
+Additional configuration can be set using a config.properties file.
+You can start from the given config.example.properties and change values